Theta operators and a generic entailment for $GSp_4$: The entailment of Serre weights

 \subsection{The generic entailment of Serre weights}

 We first explain how to translate between coherent and \'etale cohomology.
 For $V \in \Rep_{\overline{\F}_p}G$ there is an associated $\gsp_4(\F_p)$-local system on $\Sh_{\Q_p}$ with the same name, by composing the local system $A[p]$ with $V_{\mid G(\F_p)}$.
-Generically for $p$-restricted weights we can compare the Hecke eigensystems appearing in coherent and \'etale cohomology, but only when the coefficients for \'etale cohomology are Weyl modules.
-Recall that the Hecke algebra away from the places dividing the level $\mathbb{T}/\Z_p$ acts both on coherent and \'etale cohomology, and we say that a maximal ideal $\mathfrak{m} \subset \mathbb{T}$ appearing in either cohomology is non-Eisenstein if the associated residual Galois representation is irreducible as a $\GL_4$ valued representation.
-We will also use the notion of genericity in \cite[Def 1.1]{Hamann-Lee}, which is a mild condition on the local Galois representation at an auxiliary prime $l \neq p$. \begin{prop} Let $\lambda=(a,b) \in X^*(T)$ be a dominant weight.
+Generically for $p$-restricted weights we can compare the Hecke eigensystems appearing in coherent and \'etale cohomology, but only when the coefficients for \'etale cohomology are dual Weyl modules.
+Recall that the spherical Hecke algebra $\mathbb{T}/\Z_p$ acts both on coherent and \'etale cohomology, and we say that a maximal ideal $\mathfrak{m} \subset \mathbb{T}$ appearing in either cohomology is non-Eisenstein if the associated residual Galois representation is irreducible as a $\GL_4$ valued representation.
+We will also say that $\mathfrak{m}$ is generic if there exists an auxiliary prime $l \neq p$ such that the restriction of $\mathfrak{m}$ to the Hecke algebra at $l$ is generic in the sense of \cite[Def 1.1]{Hamann-Lee}. \begin{prop} Let $\lambda=(a,b) \in X^*(T)$ be a dominant weight.
 Let $\mathfrak{m} \subset \mathbb{T}$ be a non-Eisenstein generic maximal ideal.
 Then

 and